Calibrated Selective Classification: Calibrated selective classification

 where $\lVert \cdot \rVert_\mathcal{H}$ denotes norm in the Hilbert space $\mathcal{H}$. \citet{pmlr-v80-kumar18a} showed that the MMCE is $0$ iff $f$ is almost surely calibrated, a fundamental property we call faithfulness.
 Transitioning to selective classification, we now propose the Selective Maximum Mean Calibration Error ({S-MMCE}).
 For notational convenience, define the conditional random variable $V := f(X) \mid g(X) = 1 \in [0, 1]$.
-The S-MMCE of $(f, g)$ w.r.t. $P$ and kernel $k$ is then
+The S-MMCE of $(f, g)$ w.r.t. $P$ and kernel $k$ is then\looseness=-1

-S-MMCE involves only a few modifications to MMCE.
-The iterated expectation in Eq.~\eqref{eq:smmce}, however, still can be hard to differentiably estimate empirically.
-In practice, we can instead use an \emph{upper bound} to S-MMCE that is easier to optimize, \looseness=-1
+S-MMCE involves only a few modifications to MMCE, with one notable difference (aside from being conditional) being the use of $\ell_q$ terms (which we empirically found led to easier optimization). {The iterated expectation in Eq.~\eqref{eq:smmce}, however, makes the objective difficult to estimate in a differentiable way.
+To overcome this, instead of directly trying to calculate the S-MMCE, we formulate and optimize a more practical \emph{upper bound} to S-MMCE,} \looseness=-1

-As with MMCE and other kernel-based IPMs (such as MMD, see~\citet{JMLR:v13:gretton12a}), we can take advantage of the kernel trick when computing a finite sample estimate of S-MMCE$_u^2$ over a dataset (or mini-batch), $\mathcal{D} := \{(x_i, y_i)\}_{i=1}^n$, where $(x_i, y_i)$ are drawn i.i.d. from $P$.
+As with MMCE and other kernel-based IPMs (such as MMD, see~\citet{JMLR:v13:gretton12a}), we can take advantage of the kernel trick when computing a finite sample estimate of S-MMCE$_u^2$ over a mini-batch $\mathcal{D} := \{(x_i, y_i)\}_{i=1}^n$, where $(x_i, y_i)$ are drawn i.i.d. from $P$.
 Denote $f(x) \in [0, 1]$ as $r$.
-The empirical estimate can then be computed as
+The empirical estimate is \looseness=-1

-Intuitively, from Eq.~\eqref{eq:smmce_emp} we can see that a penalty is incurred when $x_i$ and $x_j$ with similar confidence values $r_i, r_j$ are both selected, but have $r_i, r_j$ that are misaligned with the true labels $y_i, y_j$.
-At times in the remainder of the paper we informally refer to S-MMCE, S-MMCE$_u$, and the empirical estimate interchangeably, unless the distinction is important.
+Intuitively, we can see that a penalty is incurred when $x_i, x_j$ with similar confidence values $r_i, r_j$ are both selected, but have $r_i, r_j$ that are misaligned with the true labels $y_i, y_j$.
+In the remainder of the paper we will informally collectively refer to S-MMCE, S-MMCE$_u$, and the empirical estimate as simply the S-MMCE.